This is level 1: pick prime numbers in the range 1 to 16.

 More on this topic including lesson Starters, visual aids, investigations and self-marking exercises.

-Currently the fastest time for this level (Level 1) has been achieved by Obond20 with a time of 0:05 (that is 5 seconds) on Friday, January 11, 2019.
+Currently the fastest time for this level (Level 1) has been achieved by 19043 with a time of 0:04 (that is 4 seconds) on Sunday, March 17, 2019.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.